Application for the 30 percent ruling

 - If the application is filed on April 1, then the ruling is effective as of May 1st.

-However, if the application is filed within 4 months after arrival in the Netherlands, the 30% ruling will have retroactive effect to the arrival date of the employee.
+An exception to the general rule is that if the application is filed within 4 months after the start of the employment in the Netherlands, the 30% ruling will have retroactive effect to the employment start date of the employee.
 For example:

-- The employee arrives in the Netherlands on February 1.
+- The employee starts working in the Netherlands on February 1.
 The application is filed on May 13 (within the 4-months).
 If granted, the 30% ruling will be effective as of February 1.

-- The employee arrives in the Netherlands on February 1.
+- The employee starts working in the Netherlands on February 1.
 The application is filed on June 2nd (outside the 4-months).
-If granted, the 30% ruling will only be effective as of July 1.
+If granted, the 30% ruling will be effective as of July 1.